 La Trappe is proud to be the only Trappist brewery in the Netherlands.

-La Trappe's barrel aging program produces some very complex and flavorful ales.
+La Trappe's barrel aging program produces some very complex and

 Lunch at the La Trappe visitor's center.

 beer visit to Amsterdam would be complete without beer and cheese at

 the famous Brouwerij 't IJ - just a few blocks walk from the center of

 Alex and Jessica pose in front of the gleaming brew kettles at

 Brewer and board member of Suster brewpub discuss the next seasonal

 TO GENT!
 The Trollekelder pub in Gent provides several floors of

 atmospheric, troll-themed rooms in which to enjoy classic Belgian ales.

 De Dulle Griet pub offers probably the best beer selection in Gent.